 The digene Pholeter gastrophilus was also found in white-sided dolphins stranded on the Irish coast (Rogan et al. 1997).
 Other parasites found in this study were Phyllobothrium delphini in the blubber, as well as Pholeter gastrophilus and Monorygma grimaldii in the digestive tract.

-Nematodes are a common parasite of these dolphins, and have been found in various organs and tissues in white-sided dolphins stranded in various locations throughout their range (e.g. Geraci et al. 1978, Rogan et al. 1997, Powell et al. 2012).
-In dolphins stranded in Maine, some females were found to have severe infections of the nematode Crassicauda grampicola in the mammary glands, to the extent where it was thought to perhaps interfere with their ability to nurse their young (Geraci et al. 1978).
+Nematodes are a common parasite of these dolphins and have been found in various organs and tissues in white-sided dolphins stranded in various locations throughout their range (e.g. Geraci et al. 1978, Rogan et al. 1997, Powell et al. 2012).
+In dolphins stranded in Maine, some females were found to have severe infections of the nematode Crassicauda grampicola in their mammary glands, to an extent that it was thought to perhaps interfere with their ability to nurse their young (Geraci et al. 1978).

 Dolphins stranded in Massachusetts, USA, were found to be infected with a protozoan parasite Sarcocystis sp.
 (Protozoa, Apicomplexa) in both skeletal and cardiac muscle tissues (Ewing et al. 2002).

-In the north-eastern Atlantic, they are found in the waters between east Greenland, Iceland, the British Isles and western Norway.
+In the Northeastern Atlantic, white-sided dolphins are found in the waters between East Greenland, Iceland, the British Isles and western Norway.
 These dolphins are abundant around the Faroe Islands, and also in the waters between the Faroe and Shetland Islands, especially in late summer and autumn (Reeves et al. 1999).
-They sometimes are found in Danish waters and the Kattegat, but rarely enter the Baltic Sea (Hammond et al. 2008).
-This species is common in waters south of Iceland, and during one research cruise it was one of four cetacean species commonly observed over the mid-Atlantic ridge (Doksæter et al. 2008).
+They are sometimes found in Danish waters and the Kattegat, but rarely enter the Baltic Sea (Hammond et al. 2008).
+This species is common in waters south of Iceland.
+During one research cruise it was one of four cetacean species commonly observed over the mid-Atlantic ridge (Doksæter et al. 2008).
 The southern limit of the range in the northeast is the Brittany coast of France, although they have been seen as far south as the Strait of Gibraltar (Hammond et al. 2008).

 North Atlantic stocks

 There are, however, no other indications of any stock separation for this species.
-Mikkelsen and Lund (1994) found no phenotypic differences among the skulls of 228 white-sided dolphins collected from both the eastern and western North Atlantic.
+No phenotypic differences were found among the skulls of 228 white-sided dolphins collected from both the eastern and western North Atlantic (Mikkelsen and Lund 1994).
 Genetic studies also found no detectable differences between dolphins from the westernmost part of the eastern North Atlantic and those from the western North Atlantic (Banguera-Hinestroza et al. 2014).
 This study did find some differentiation between dolphins sampled east and north of Scotland and samples collected further west, which they felt could indicate a coherent migratory stock in the North Sea.
-Otherwise their data suggests a single population across the North Atlantic (Banguera-Hinestroza et al. 2014).
+Otherwise, their data suggests a single population across the North Atlantic (Banguera-Hinestroza et al. 2014).
 A more recent genetic study found no evidence of population differentiation in 43 Atlantic white-sided dolphins sampled throughout their range in the northeast Atlantic (Fernández et al. 2016).

 The lack of clearly defined stock units is perhaps a result of the wide pelagic distribution and high mobility of this species.